New Orleans National World War II Museum bringing veteran’s voices to life with A.I.

 The $1.5 million gift from museum trustee Sandy and Margie Villere serves as a way museum goers can hold conversations with more than a dozen interviewees from the war era such as Veteran Iwo Jima, who won the Medal of Honor Recipient.

-“Preserving the personal accounts of those who served and sacrificed in defense of our freedom during World War II is at the foundation of our mission, and having these men and women share their stories with visitors firsthand has long been a hallmark of the museum experience.” said President and CEO of The National WWII Museum Stephen Watson.
+“Preserving the personal accounts of those who served and sacrificed in defense of our freedom during World War II is at the foundation of our mission, and having these men and women share their stories with visitors firsthand has long been a hallmark of the museum experience,” said National WWII Museum President and CEO Stephen Watson.

 Utilizing the power of artificial intelligence, the interviews will feature 1,000 questions about the subject’s life and wartime experience to create responses to match questions from visitors.